oanda/nodejs-api-streaming/README.md

 nodejs-api-streaming
 ================

-A demo app in Javascript for streaming rates using OANDA open api and socket.io
+A demo application in Javascript for streaming rates using OANDA API and socket.io

 ### Setup